rodan/eecu-sat/README.md

 make
 ```

-### Software features

-esat's scope will cover at least these functions:

- * convert Logic exported raw analog signals into srzip files that can be loaded in pulseview
- * label each channel based on vehicle service manual schematics
+### TODO list (In Progress)

- * 3-point calibration of all analog channels
+- [ ] 3-point calibration of all analog channels
+  - [ ] use ini file to input calibration paramenters
+  - [ ] analyze analog calibration signals, detect the calibration points
+  - [ ] apply acceptance criteria to input calibration signal
+  - [ ] export slopes and offsets into calibration ini file
- * synchronize multiple sets of 16 channel acquisitions into one 48 channel srzip file
+- [ ] synchronize multiple sets of 16 channel acquisitions into one 48 channel srzip file
- * analyze all 48 channels and automatically detect faults based on a known good reference capture
+- [ ] analyze all 48 channels and automatically detect faults based on a known good reference capture

+### Done

+- [x] cover project with coverity static scan
+- [x] convert Logic exported raw analog signals into srzip files that can be loaded in pulseview
+- [x] relabeling capability of channels as seen in pulseview

 ![tool in use](./doc/img/esat_in_use.jpg)